seaweediman/tp/docs/team/wanyu-l.md

 * Added FAQs
 * Added Parameter Table for interview related commands
 * Added the documentation for feature `add_i`
-* Drafted and Edited the documentation for storage component
+* Updated the documentation for storage component

 ### Contributions to the DG